 More skiing: If these dates do not work for you or you prefer to ski privately with a guide we can customize a ski touring and backcountry skiing trip for you in Roger’s Pass.
-There are two backcountry huts which we can base ourselves out of in Rogers Pass or several hotel accommodations in Golden or Revelstoke, BC.

-Although Rogers Pass ski touring is world renowned, the terrain is very serious.
-Hiring a ski guide will increase your overall experience since they are familiar with the terrain, are avalanche professionals and certified to travel on glaciers.
+Although Rogers Pass ski touring is world-renowned, the terrain is very serious.
+Hiring a ski guide will increase your overall experience since they are familiar with the terrain, are avalanche professionals, and certified to travel on glaciers.
 The average annual snowfall in Rogers Pass is close to 10 meters.
 Several runs have over 1000 meters of ascent and descent.
 There is a reason why this area is considered the backcountry skiing capital of Canada.

 We ask that you read the ‘Is it For You’ section on the sidebar to the right.
-Participants on this program must be advanced or high intermediate skiers in very good physical shape.
+Participants in this program must be advanced or high intermediate skiers in very good physical shape.
 If your skiing or fitness level is below the requirement but you still want to experience skiing in Rogers Pass you should consider hiring a private ski guide who will tailor a program to your abilities.
 We would be pleased to do this for you with one of our ski guides.
 Please call us if you have questions or concerns about your fitness or experience.
 If your physical fitness level or skiing ability is not to standard, we cannot guarantee you will be able to complete the full program.

 This should not be your first ski touring and backcountry ski trip.
 You MUST have previous ski touring experience.